World Urbanization today:

 shock city:

-city that is seen as the embodiment of surprising and disturbing
+city that is seen as the embodiment of surprising and disturbing changes in

 economic, social, and cultural life.